-Stacy Leblanc, Director of Program Development at PAN, and Dr. Sean B. Rourke, Director of REACH Nexus (previously the CIHR Centre for REACH in HIV/AIDS), sat down with Global News Radio’s Danielle Smith to discuss these details.
+Stacy Leblanc, Director of Capacity Building Initiatives. at PAN, and Dr. Sean B. Rourke, Director of REACH Nexus (previously the CIHR Centre for REACH in HIV/AIDS), sat down with Global News Radio’s Danielle Smith to discuss these details.

 Stacy shared what it was like to take the test and what its availability means for people who take it (quotes are edited for clarity): “When I did the INSTI test I was kind of transported back to that very first test I ever had, about 27 years ago, and how nerve racking it was at the time.
 I’m going to a doctor at the time who I didn’t have a relationship with, sitting in a waiting room with other people, I wondered if they knew why I was there.”

 He continued, “This puts the power back in your hands as the person.
 I think having access to these tests means we get to test when we want to and when it’s comfortable for us.
 We know it’s a safer environment that we are going to be doing it in.”

 Sean discussed the work his team at REACH Nexus is doing to support the roll-out of the self-tests, saying, “We are in the process of building a national program that will provide free access to self-testing starting in the new year.”

 This program will let people choose if they want to take an HIV self-test on their own or if they want support virtually through a peer navigator program.
 A peer navigator is someone who has expertise on HIV counselling and support and can help participants get connected to care after taking a test.
 Additionally, the program is a research study that will yield valuable data on improving access to HIV testing and care in Canada.